TareqFl/ApiServer/README.md

 <h6>An Api server written in Js +Ts</h6>

-This is a simple api server that uses express.js,mongoose and Jwt to serve the endpoints and typescript for type checking.
+This is a sample api server that uses express.js,mongoose and Jwt to serve the endpoints and typescript for type checking.

 ### Scripts: